StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284329312

+*	Added the ability to add and remove tweets to your favorites.
+*	Set the default syntax of BOT Twitter Favorites to list your twitter favorites.

 1274798544

 *	Redone the help to make it clearer between the difference of SHORTENER and